elixir-ecto/ecto/README.md

 end
 ```

-Ecto is commonly used to interact with databases, such as Postgres and MySQL via [Ecto.Adapters.SQL](https://hexdocs.pm/ecto_sql) ([source code](https://github.com/elixir-ecto/ecto_sql)).
+Ecto is commonly used to interact with databases, such as PostgreSQL and MySQL via [Ecto.Adapters.SQL](https://hexdocs.pm/ecto_sql) ([source code](https://github.com/elixir-ecto/ecto_sql)).
 Ecto is also commonly used to map data from any source into Elixir structs, whether they are backed by a database or not.

 See the [getting started guide](https://hexdocs.pm/ecto/getting-started.html) and the [online documentation](https://hexdocs.pm/ecto) for more information.
 Other resources available are: